Skip to main content

 How Much Does Roof Replacement Cost in South Carolina?

-Homeowners in South Carolina can expect to pay between $7,500 and $11,000 for a typical roof replacement project.
-The mid-range estimate sits at approximately $9,250, though your actual cost will depend on the scope of work, materials selected, and local labor availability.
+$8,986 – $15,405.
+The typical roof replacement in South Carolina costs between these figures, based on 2026 data.
+The mid-range estimate sits at approximately $11,554, though your actual cost will depend on the scope of work, materials selected, and local labor availability.

 Roof Replacement Cost Breakdown in South Carolina